juribalimited/powershell-module-dpc/README.md

 ### Dashworks Instance

 Before using the PowerShell cmdlets in this module you will need to know the URL for your Dashworks instance, specifically the base URL for the API.
-This key is passed to all cmdlets using the -Instance parameter.
+This URL is passed to all cmdlets using the -Instance parameter.
 For example:

 ```powershell
 Get-DwImportDevice -Instance https://mydashworksinstance.dashworks.juriba.app ...